-The hair on top of your head should not be cut at all; rather, it should be brushed back.
-This gives the sharp contrast of the disconnected haircut.
+The hair on top of your head should not be cut at all; instead, it should be brushed back.
+This gives a sharp contrast to the disconnected haircut.
 The longer your hair is, the more volume it will have and the taller it will appear.
 Longer hair also provides a more startling contrast between the top and the sides.

 You can choose any type of neckline you like.
 Both a blocked neckline and a tapered neckline complement the disconnected undercut well.